 C12.
 Is it compulsory to attend CFP lectures/workshops?
 Can I just purchase your CFP materials and do my self study?

-In compliance with the FPAM requirements of 40 contact hours, KMDC provide at least 48 and up to 63 hours of face-to-face lectures/workshops/and revision sessions.
+Yes, it is compusory to attend CFP workshop.
+There is no distance learning mode or self study mode.
+In compliance with the FPAM requirements of 60 contact hours, KMDC provide at least 48 and up to 63 hours of face-to-face lectures/workshops/and revision sessions.

 C13.
 When do I need to register for CFP course?